+Extra Curricular

+The Social Committee

-The Social Committee organises events for the student body throughout student body throughout the year as well as the Leavers' Year Book.
+The committee organises events for the student body throughout the year such as Quiz Nights, Bingo, Football Tournaments as well as organising the Leavers' Year Book.

-We have a successful football team.
+Sports We have a successful Football and Netball team.
 You can try out for school teams or just play against your friends.
 Every Wednesday afternoon is given over for competitive sport and wellbeing events such as Couch to 5K, Yoga or using the Gym facilities.

-Trips, Excursions and Gallery Exhibitions Students from Art, Media and Photography visit numerous public exhibitions and have also had their work displayed in various public exhibitions.

-Other subject areas regularly enhance the

-curriculum with off-site visits, lectures and workshops.
-Students may choose to participate in the Whole School Ski Trip or engage with a Bronze or Silver DofE Award.
+Trips, Excursions and Gallery Exhibitions Students from Art, Media and Photography visit numerous public exhibitions and have also had their work displayed.
+Other subject areas regularly enhance the curriculum with off-site visits, lectures and workshops.
+Students may choose to participate in the whole school ski trip or engage with a Bronze or Silver DofE Award.

+Charity Events The Sixth Form Charity Team nominate a charity they want to support and arrange and complete many fundraising activities throughout Year 12 and 13.
+Last year the students climbed the O2, held a Valentine's Raffle and completed a sponsored 5k run, raising over £3700 for The Chartwell Children's Cancer Trust.
 Volunteering in the School Community There are numerous volunteering opportunities to show school spirit.
 You can support a year group, help out at public events, lead clubs, assist in lessons or admin, become a Senior, Deputy or Head Prefect.
 Year 12 spend an hour a week volunteering their time in the community.

 Dance/Drama & Theatre The Sixth Form regularly take part in school productions, dance competitions and concerts.

-Charity Events The Sixth Form Charity Team decides on who they want to support and raise thousands of pounds every year.

-Zanzibar Trip

-Charles Darwin School has a successful partnership with a school in Zanzibar, Tanzania called Kijito Upele.
-We have been visiting the school since 2016 and working with them for the development of our students, and to provide more opportunities and resources for their students.
-The school has two halves, each attending for either the early day or the late day and each containing 3000 students in classes of 100-150 students.
-Classrooms are simple and don't have tables or chairs, and resources are scarce due to the open and unsecured nature of the site.

-In 2019 students had the

-opportunity to explore Zanzibar and, with the support of Miss Candy, Miss Sales and Mr T Jones, were involved in the teaching of Science, English, Maths, ICT and Geography, coaching sports, or building a perimeter wall for the school.
-The trip was definitely a case of work hard, play hard, as students prepared lessons well into the evening, and got up early to start a full teaching day in the blistering heat.
-We were really impressed with how the resources and work we did last year had been cared for and protected.
-Renovated classrooms had window grids and doors; other classrooms had new roofs, and staff were actively using the teaching resources we took to help their classes.

-During our down time we visited beaches, had a tour of Stone town and a spice farm, went to a night market to enjoy street food, and enjoyed games each evening at the youth hostel.
-After our week of teaching, we headed out to an eco-lodge on the coast for some much needed R & R before we returned home.

-The students who attended in 2019 were required to attend planning and admin sessions; learning about food, appropriate dress, some basic Swahili and Zanzibari history and culture; though nothing could really prepare us for the realities of the spice island.
-It continues to be the most fascinating and beautiful place, each time we return.

-Many students fundraised their way to Zanzibar with dedication and hard work - we encourage this approach rather than asking the bank of Mum and Dad.
-Some students used their part time jobs to fund their way, whilst others rigorously attended fundraising events such as a sponsored walk from Bromley to the Tanzanian High Commission and made the most of babysitting and dog walking services that they could offer to friends and family.

-As a trip, Zanzibar 2019 was exciting, challenging, hard work, hot, life-changing, amazing, incredible and fulfilling.
-Unfortunately due to the Covid-19 Pandemic we were unable to visit in 2020 and 2021, however, we are really hopeful to be able to continue to offer this trip to Charles Darwin Students as we continue to build on our relationship with Kijito Upele.

-Ms Candy/Mr Jones

-Expanding Horizons

-One of our major roles in the Sixth Form is to ensure that students leave us with the skills to excel either in the work place or in further education and/or University.
-We therefore deliver a full tutor/tutorial programme to 'widen horizons', expand knowledge of current affairs and broaden interests and experiences.

-The change from GCSE to Sixth Form study can be daunting at first which is why we have Taster Days at the end of Year 11 for you to attend some taster sessions followed by a parental information evening and enrolment meetings for all students as appropriate in August, following results.

-The tutors in Year 12 prepare students with a careers portfolio including CVs, application letters, achievement certificates and voluntary work diaries.
-All Year 12 students are expected to do at least one hour of community service in the school to support the learning of others and many choose to complete extra time supporting charities or junior schools in the community.
+Last year many of our Sixth Form students took part in the school production of 'Elf'.
+Expanding Horizons We are committed to ensuring, that students leave us with the skills to excel either in the work place or in further education and/or university.
+We therefore deliver a full tutor/tutorial programme to widen horizons, expand knowledge of current affairs and broaden interests and experiences, as well as individual support.
+The transition from GCSE to Sixth Form study can be daunting which is why we offer Taster Days at the end of Year 11 for you to attend some sixth form lessons followed by a parent/carer information evening and enrolment meeting.
+The tutors in Year 12 prepare students with a career portfolio including CVs, application letters, achievement certificates and voluntary work diaries.
+All Year 12 students are expected to complete at least one hour of community service in the school each week to support the learning of others and many choose to complete extra time supporting charities or junior schools in the community.
 Sustained voluntary work is an important requirement on application forms.
 Alongside this, the Sixth Form have their own charity and social committees organising events for all to be involved throughout the year.
 Assemblies are taken by the students to enhance their speaking and presentation skills, giving them confidence in public speaking and eventually interview technique.
-Specific interview training is completed during Horizons' week at the end of Year 12 along with university preparation which continues into Year 13 tutor time.

-The tutorial programme focuses on Wellbeing, Next Steps and often has outside experts visiting to explore societal issues.
-These range from driving safety, drugs, alcohol and sex awareness, mental health and wellbeing, domestic violence, stop and search and many other related issues for teenagers today.
+Specific interview training is completed during Horizons week at the end of Year 12 along with university preparation which continues into Year 13.
+The tutorial programme focuses on wellbeing, 'Next Steps' and often has outside experts visiting to explore societal issues.
+These range from finance, driving safety, drugs, alcohol, sex education, healthy relationships, mental health and wellbeing, domestic violence, stop and search and many other related issues for teenagers today.
 They are designed to promote discussion as well as impart information.

-Year 12 culminates in 'Horizons' Week which involves key skill development and finally an opportunity to take up a work placement which is almost a compulsory element of job and university applications in today's society.
+Year 12 culminates in Horizons Week which involves key skill development and finally an opportunity to take up a work placement which is almost a compulsory element of job and university applications in today's society.